Consensys/doc.web3signer/docs/HowTo/Use-Signing-Keys.md

     Files can be added or removed from the directory without needing to restart Eth2Signer.

-The YAML file name must use the format `[<prefix>]<validatorPublicKeyAddress>.yaml`.
-The prefix can be anything you want.
-No two YAML files can have the same key address in the file name, even if the prefix differs.
+The YAML file name must use the format `<validatorPublicKeyAddress>.yaml`.
+No two YAML files can have the same key address in the file name.

 The `0x` portion of the validator's public key must be removed.
 For example,